79 Medium Regiment (India)

 79 Medium Regiment is part of the Regiment of Artillery of the Indian Army.

 Formation

-79 Medium Regiment was raised on 01 March 1967 at Belgaum under the command of Lieutenant Colonel Chandra Mohan Gupta, VSM.
+79 Medium Regiment was raised on 01 March 1967 at Belgaum under the command of Lieutenant Colonel CM Gupta, VSM.
 The manpower was drawn from three existing units – 24 Medium, 39 Medium and 92 Field Regiments.

 Class composition

 The unit is a ‘Single Class’ regiment composed of Sikh gunners.

 Equipment

 The regiment was equipped with 130 mm guns in 1967, which it used till 1986.
 During its tenure in Jammu and Kashmir (1978 to 1981), the regiment used 5.5 inch howitzers.
 It was the first regiment of the Indian Army to be inducted with the Bofors FH77B guns and weapon systems.